 Some articles on Desk to Dirtbag (and just what is a dirtbag, anyway?) contain affiliate links, meaning that if you make a purchase through these links, I may earn a small commission (at no extra cost to you!).
 Thank you for reading!

-Huaraz, located in the northern half of Peru, has become a popular destination for trekking and climbing adventures in the surrounding Cordillera Blanca or the Cordillera Huayhuash.
+Huaraz, Peru has become a popular destination for trekking and climbing adventures in the surrounding Cordillera Blanca or the Cordillera Huayhuash.
 Undoubtedly there are a million things to do in the area surrounding Huaraz if you love the great outdoors.

 But what is there to do in Huaraz itself?

 Well, the short answer is not a whole lot.

 Huaraz is a medium sized city, somewhat chaotic, noisy, and dirty, but it makes a great base camp for outdoor adventures and a perfect place to settle in and acclimatize for a few days, thanks to its elevation at 3,100m (10,170 ft).

 We’ve spent a few weeks in Huaraz proper as we explored the Cordillera Blanca, acclimatized, and settled in for some work projects, so we’ve gotten a pretty good feel for the city.

 Here are a few recommendations for what to do in Huaraz, Peru when you aren’t out exploring the mountains:

 Hang Out in the Plaza de Armas